Like all fun camps, my Grandma Summer Camp includes physical activities, games, crafts, field trips, and adventure.

 Take advantage of the free Local Library Summer Reading Program!
 There are prizes involved!
 Registration is required at your local library to qualify for the prizes.

 If your grands are younger children, you can take them to storytime at the library.

 Also See: Free Summer Reading Programs

 There are a variety of places to take the Grandchildren on field trips they will all enjoy.

-State Parks have family friendly events year round.
-During the summer months they add even more events geared to children.
+State Parks have family-friendly events year-round.
+During the summer months, they add even more events geared to children.
 There are lots of outdoor activities including skills classes to choose from.
 You may be able to tour a historical site making it a learning opportunity.